• Skip to primary navigation

 Dried Flower Ornaments To Trim The Tree

-Make these dried flower ornaments with a simple glass or plastic ball, some dried flowers, and a hot glue gun.
-They will look great on your tree and also would be great gifts.
+Make these dried flower Christmas ornaments with a simple glass or plastic ball, some dried flowers, and a hot glue gun.
+They will look great on your tree and also would make great gifts.

 Prep Time10 minutes mins